 By PSW Staff • February 26, 2009 The view of the massive crowd covered with Meyer Sound components at the annual Experience Interdenominational Gospel Concert A powerful Meyer Sound MILO and MICA line array loudspeaker system delivered 11 hours of uninterrupted prayer and music to a crowd of 350,000 at the annual Experience Interdenominational Gospel Concert, reported on its website as the largest concert in Africa and the largest gospel musical event in the world.
 Staged at the Tafawa Balewa Square in Lagos, Nigeria, the massive musical extravaganza brought together worshippers from throughout Africa to revel in performances by award-winning artists including Kirk Franklin, Donnie McClurkin, Don Moen, Fred Hammond, Kurt Carr, Chevelle Franklyn, Gospel duo Mary Mary, and UK-based recording artist and radio presenter, Muyiwa Olarewaju.
 The main sound system deployed left and right arrays of 10 Meyer Sound MILO loudspeakers each, augmented by side arrays of 12 MICA loudspeakers per side.
 Low frequencies were covered by nine 700-HP subwoofers per side, along with two more at center stage, all configured in cardioid formation to prevent low-frequency buildup near the stage.
 Six UPJ-1P VariO loudspeakers provided frontfill, while a Galileo loudspeaker management system with two Galileo 616 processors covered system processing.
 As GQ’s Peter Iriah explains, covering the vast expanse of the venue was a challenge that Meyer Sound sufficiently met.
 “We were initially a bit concerned about covering such a wide area, and had originally considered a system design that would include five different delay stacks,” he says.
 “But when we turned on the system, the combined coverage of the MILO and MICA arrays made the extra delay stacks unnecessary, and we decided to remove them.”
 On stage, 16 MJF-212A stage monitors, four MTS-4A full-range loudspeakers, and four USW-1P subwoofers covered the performers.
 System design was handled by Meyer Sound’s technical consultant Dave Dennison using the MAPP Online Pro acoustical prediction program.
 Karo Agono, technical director of House On The Rock, a partner congregation of the event, says: “What I heard was amazing.
 GQ Acoustics more than pulled it off, and Meyer Sound is really the winner.”
 Iriah points to Meyer Sound’s Cliff Eldridge, Dave Dennison, and Mike Cooper as instrumental to the event’s success.
 “No other company provides such a level of support for its products.
 Meyer Sound has always been there for us, at every major undertaking.
 The quality of their products is only matched by the veracity of their support.”
-Meyer Sound Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Acoustics Arrays Cardioid Concerts Consultants Delay Director House of Worship Loudspeakers Meyer Sound Monitors Music Performances Processors Products Programs Recording Stage Subwoofers Support System Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Meyer Sound Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Acoustics Arrays Cardioid Concerts Consultants Delay Director House of Worship Loudspeakers Meyer Sound Monitors Music Performances Processors Product Programs Recording Stage Subwoofers Support System Worship Audio · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.